Handy Library Manager

 How to define advanced search (query) and save it for future use?

-Library administrators can use Regular Search or Advanced Search to search for the specific data in any table (library catalog, borrowers, loans, ...) .
-All windows include the same search interface.
+Library administrators can utilize either Regular Search or Advanced Search to find specific data in various tables, such as the library catalog, borrowers, and loans.
+All search windows feature a consistent interface.

-Regular Search is active right away when you open selected table.
-Regular search supports search in the selected list of data fields.
-Regular search is customized for some tables.
-For example Manage Loans table offers ready to use search definitions for outstanding, overdue, or loaned out items.
+Regular Search is immediately available upon opening the selected table.
+It allows searches within a chosen list of data fields and is customized for certain tables.
+For example, the Manage Loans table provides predefined search options for outstanding, overdue, or currently loaned items.

-For library members Handy Library Manager offers two search modules.
-Desktop Search (desktop OPAC) and Web Search (web OPAC) are included in the installation.
-The unlimited use (users/computers) of those modules is granted without extra payment.
+For library members, the Handy Library Manager offers two search modules: Desktop Search (desktop OPAC) (desktop OPAC) and Web Search (web OPAC).

 How to define advanced search and save it for future use?